Help to Buy: Equity Loan

 How to apply

 Reserve a new build property with a homebuilder registered with the scheme

 Apply online through the Help to Buy agent in your region

 Your Help to Buy agent will assess your eligibility for the scheme and issue an Authority to Proceed

 Authority to Proceed allows you to apply for a repayment mortgage and progress your application to exchange of contracts, where the Help to Buy agent will issue an Authority to Exchange

-After legal completion, the Help to Buy agent passes your details to the equity loan administrator to manage the equity loan account until it is paid in full.
+After legal completion, your Help to Buy agent passes your details to the equity loan administrator to manage the equity loan account until it is paid in full.